felixfontein/acme-certificate/README.md

   curl --create-dirs -L -o ~/.ansible/plugins/modules/ns1_record.py https://github.com/ns1/ns1-ansible-modules/raw/master/library/ns1_record.py
   ```

-Please note that the DNS challenge code is experimental.
+Please note that the DNS challenge code is not perfect.
 The Route 53, Hosttech and NS1 functionality has been tested.
-Also, the code tries to extract the DNS zone from the domain by taking the last two components separated by dots.
+One thing that is not complete yet is that the code tries to extract the DNS zone from the domain by taking the last two components separated by dots.
 This will fail for example for `.co.uk` domains or other nested zones.

 Support for more DNS providers can be added by adding `tasks/dns-NAME-create.yml` and `tasks/dns-NAME-cleanup.yml` files with similar content as in the existing files.
-Ansible modules of interest are [azure_rm_dnsrecordset](https://docs.ansible.com/ansible/latest/azure_rm_dnsrecordset_module.html) for Azure, [os_recordset](https://docs.ansible.com/ansible/latest/os_recordset_module.html) for OpenStack, [rax_dns_record](https://docs.ansible.com/ansible/latest/rax_dns_record_module.html) for RackSpace, and [udm_dns_record](https://docs.ansible.com/ansible/latest/udm_dns_record_module.html) for univention corporate servers (UCS).

 ## Account key conversion